carmenkolohe/CodeSchoolQA/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+Name: Feature request
-about: "\U0001F4A1 Suggest an idea for this project"
+About: "\U0001F4A1 Suggest an idea for this project"
-title: ''
+Title: ''
-labels: ''
+Labels: ''
-assignees: ''
+Assignees: ''

 ---